2022 Barnet London Borough Council election: History

 The thirty-two London boroughs were established in 1965 by the London Government Act 1963.
 They are the principal authorities in Greater London and have responsibilities including education, housing, planning, highways, social services, libraries, recreation, waste, environmental health and revenue collection.
 Some of the powers are shared with the Greater London Authority, which also manages passenger transport, police, and fire.

 Barnet has generally been controlled by the Conservative Party since its establishment, with a period of no overall control between 1994 and 2002.
 The Labour Party has held seats in the borough consistently, and the Liberal Democrats have won seats in ten of the fifteen previous council elections.
 In the most recent prior election in 2018, the Conservatives won 38 seats and Labour won 25, with the Conservatives receiving 45.5% and Labour receiving 39.0% of the overall vote.
 Although neither won any seats, the Liberal Democrats won 9.2% of the vote and the Green Party won 6.2% of the vote across the borough.
 The council had been considered a target for Labour, but the party lost seats, with the defeated Labour councillor Adam Langleben citing antisemitism in the Labour Party.
 His assessment was shared by Barry Rawlings, the leader of the Labour group on the council.
-The incumbent leader of the council is the Conservative Daniel Thomas, who has held the role since 2019.
+The incumbent leader of the council was Dan Thomas, a Conservative, who had held the role since 2019.